 Begin changing the lifestyle you used to have.
+According to Julia Hogan, LCPC, “It’s important to underscore here the importance of monitoring your mental health and knowing how different medications and lifestyle changes can impact your mental health.”
 If you’re a smoker and diagnosed with lung cancer, it’s time to stop smoking and start living a healthier life.
 Studies have proven that lung cancer patients who quit smoking live a longer and more quality life.
 If you will experience struggle on this part, your doctor and therapy can help.

 Read and learn about your type of cancer.
 Empower yourself with new information.
 There are many available articles on the internet about the new study, latest research, new medication trials.
 There are people who never stop finding ways on how to treat cancer.
 Your doctors are willing to help and provide you with guidance.
 Work hand in hand with them.

 Begin listening to advice and others’ stories.
 Have a support group.
 You are not the first and only one diagnosed with cancer.
 Many had gone through the same turmoil and pain (or much worse) like you who have become survivors.
 They didn’t just survive cancer, but they survived life.
 Be inspired and be motivated by them.